Ranuja01/cycompile/README.md

 ### Fine-Grained Performance Control ###

-While CyCompile works out-of-the-box with zero configuration, it also gives you the ability to fine-tune how your functions are compiled.
+While `CyCompile's` cycompile works out-of-the-box with zero configuration, it also gives you the ability to fine-tune how your functions are compiled.
 Whether you're aiming for safer defaults, maximum speed, or somewhere in between — you have options.

 The core options you can customize: